QiuyiLi/MLMSC/README.md

 numpy
 statistics
 ```
-You can install these packages by executing
+You can install these packages by executing:
 ```
 pip install -r requirements.txt
 ```
 ### Testing

 The MLMSC Simulator should be ready to use now.
-You can test the the simulator by executing
+You can test the the simulator by executing:
 ```
 python3 MLMSC.py -i species_trees/species_tree_0.newick -s 2020210
 ```